The Kutter Fund for Microbiology Research at Evergreen

 - An explanation of how the project will move forward after proposed funding ends.

 - A detailed budget with justification.
 Categories may include wages, benefits, stipends, equipment, travel, publications, other goods and services, and salaries.
-For assistance in determining costs consult with the Academic Budget office to determine salaries and wages, with Lab Stores for laboratory supplies, with the Science Operations Manager (Peter Robinson, firstname.lastname@example.org) for equipment, and with the Computing and Communications procurement office for computer technology.
+Please review the "What may be funded?" section, above.
+For assistance in determining costs consult with the Academic Budget office to determine salaries and wages, with the Science Support Center (Lab Stores) for laboratory supplies and services, with the Science Operations Manager (Peter Robinson, ext.
+6846) for instrumentation, and with the Computing and Communications procurement office for computer technology.

 - Current CVs for the PI, collaborating faculty, and other key personnel.